scality/Zenko/docs/docsource/Operation-Architecture/Architecture/System_Architecture.rst

 Zenko uses agile application frameworks such as Kubernetes for orchestration and Prometheus for monitoring.
-Zenko is deployed using MetalK8s either on-premises or in the cloud, or with a cloud Kubernetes framework (such as GKE, AKS, EKS, or Kops).
+Zenko is deployed using Kubernetes either on-premises or remotely, or using a cloud Kubernetes framework (such as GKE, AKS, EKS, or Kops).
+Scality supports MetalK8s as the "native" Kubernetes for Zenko installations.

 Zenko Services Stack
 --------------------